pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 I believed these are common for most browsers, but I only tested with Chrome.
 Due to responsibility, I suggest you play these commands with blank pages first.

-Additionally, these commands are still useful even you have `Vimium` installed, since you may use `Incognito` mode sometimes (unless you turn on extension on `Incognito` mode).
+Additionally, these commands are still useful even you have `Vimium` installed, since you may use `Incognito` mode sometimes (unless you enable extension on `Incognito` mode).

 #### Useful commands:

 `Ctrl + w` - close current tab
 `Ctrl + n` - open a new tab

 `Shift + 9` - go to the last tab
 `Shift + w` - show current tab in a new window.
 `Shift + number key` - go to the corresponding tab (counts form left)